SSRF was founded in 2015 by Ronnie D. Lipschutz, Kevin W. Bell and Thomas Rettenwender.

 Objective 1: Education.
-SSRF’s education programs are designed to offer high school and university students, and post-graduates the knowledge and know-how to hone skills needed for success in environmental endeavors and projects now and in the future, including hands-on training in sustainability-related systems design and development in areas such as energy, food, water, transportation, waste, and housing, among others.
+SSRF’s education programs seek to offer high school and university students and post-graduates the knowledge and know-how to hone skills needed for success through hands-on training in sustainability-related systems design and development in areas such as energy, food, water, transportation, waste, and housing, among others.

 Objective 2: Research.
-SSRF staff and interns conduct applied research oriented toward local and regional problems and issues, such as discard management and waste reduction, housing strategies, and energy strategies, with a focus on developing practical solutions and in cooperation with local governments, businesses, and non-profit organizations.
+SSRF staff and interns conduct applied research focused on local and regional “wicked” problems and issues, such as waste management, recycling and waste, affordable housing development, sustainable urban agriculture and planning for the transition to renewable energy and power.

 Objective 4: Project incubation.
-SSRF offers an intellectual environment, skills mentoring, and workspaces to engage and stimulate enterprising students, post-graduates and individuals who seek to develop sustainability-related projects, services and goods.
-We help green entrepreneurs to design and realize their project goals, and develop connections and relationships that are essential to success.
-Our mentorship program aims to promote publishable research that graduates can use for post graduate work as well as entrepreneurship.
+SSRF offers an intellectual environment, skills mentoring, and workspaces to engage and stimulate enterprising students, post-graduates and individuals who seek to launch sustainability-related projects, services and goods.

 Ronnie D. Lipschutz